 - The Cloud Storage bucket created by an environment for managing DAGs and holding task logs.
 This bucket persists until manually deleted.

-- The data that Stackdriver Monitoring collects to help you understand your environment's performance and health.
+- The data that Cloud Monitoring collects to help you understand your environment's performance and health.
 By default, Monitoring is enabled, and the data is subject to separate Monitoring pricing.

 Although some pricing is stated in hours or by the month, Cloud Composer is billed by the minute.